eric-asare/ConnectionsLab/projectTwo/Documentation.md

    9. Added sanity checks to not increment score if the word is already typed

    10. Added a type writer effect to give users a feel of what's the game is about in an ironic way.
-Sad I couldn't show this in class.
+Sad I couldn't show this in class.<br>
          ![is Digit](https://eric-asare.github.io/ConnectionsLab/projectTwo/design/doc-images/memoICE.gif)